PariJain01/Cloud_Infra/Load-Balancers/readme.md

-## ✅ Task 7: Setup Internal and External Load Balancers in Azure
+## ✅ Setup Internal and External Load Balancers in Azure

 ### 🔧 Objective